EA Black Box: History

 On December 19, 2008, EA announced that it would be shutting down EA Black Box's Vancouver studio location and relocating operations to EA Canada's Burnaby facilities, as part of EA's worldwide consolidation plans.
 Officials stressed that EA Black Box would remain open, and said they expected the move to be completed by June 2009.
 The studio remained a part of the EA Games label, and was independent of the EA Sports studio also located within the Burnaby facility.

-In February 2012, EA confirmed a number off lay-offs at EA Canada and EA Black Box, and that they were transforming the studios towards "high-growth digital formats, including online, social gaming and free-to-play".
+In February 2012, EA confirmed a number of lay-offs at EA Canada and EA Black Box, and that they were transforming the studios towards "high-growth digital formats, including online, social gaming and free-to-play".
 EA declined to comment on whether EA Black Box's brand would remain.

 In July 2012, EA Black Box was renamed Quicklime Games during the development of PC game Need for Speed: World, under which name it operated until its closure in April 2013.

-Responsibility for the Need for Speed franchise has been taken over by Ghost Games.
+Responsibility for the Need for Speed franchise was taken over by Ghost Games in late 2013.

-The former employees of EA Black Box have spread around other game developers making racing games such as Ubisoft's The Crew and Slightly Mad Studios' World of Speed.
+The former employees of EA Black Box have spread around other game developers making racing games, such as Ubisoft's The Crew and Slightly Mad Studios' World of Speed.